 I had emailed the Velcro brand people back in the spring and asked if they’d send me some of their Extreme Outdoor for this project, and they were nice enough to send me these 3 boxes.
 Considering that they’re about $13 for each box, this knocked about $40 off of my total project cost, which is awesome!

 I chose the Extreme Outdoor because I wanted to make sure the humid (or wet) conditions of the garage wouldn’t affect its adhesion.

-For this garage door screen, I used one box on the left side of the screen, one box on the right side, and one box for the top of the screen.
+For this garage door screen, I used one box of fastener on the left side of the screen, one box on the right side, and one box for the top of the screen.

 Be sure you get the 10′ x 1″ size so that it’s long enough to span across.